code-mentoring/code-mentoring.github.io/index.markdown

 layout: home
 ---

-We are an international community of budding and seasoned software developers creating opportunities for companionship and growth through meetups in the technology space.
+We are an international community of budding and seasoned software developers creating opportunities for companionship and growth through peer knowledge sharing and learning projects.

 We are open to all experience levels.
-Anybody who wants to improve their skills and help others is welcome to join our free mentoring [Meetups](meetup.markdown) and collaborate in our [Projects](projects.markdown).
+Anybody who wants to improve their skills and help others is welcome to join our [Meetups](meetup.markdown) and collaborate in our [Projects](projects.markdown).

 Our [Meetups](meetup.markdown) are free and organised by volunteers.
 Everyone has their struggles and difficulties, but together we can get through them and improve our skills along the way.